tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 # Shell Script
 `capture_analyze.sh` is a simple Linux Bash shell script that is provided with this project.
 It provides two functions:
 * Performs an HTTP GET request to the camera to take a picture of the gas meter, and then it waits a second.
 * Runs the Gas Meter Analyzer.
 It assumes the `gasmeter_analyzer` is in a Python3 virtual environment in a particular directory.
+It can also pass in as an argument to gasmeter_analyaer.py the directory location of where the config.yaml file is located.
+A sample is provided.
 You will need to tailor this script somewhat to fit your needs.

 In my project, a Cron facility is available and a job is setup to run the script every 45 minutes past the hour.
-This gives enough time to run the script to completion and and have the gasmeter_analyzer provide an update to the MQTT broker prior to hitting the next hour.
+This gives enough time to run the script to completion  and have the gasmeter_analyzer provide an update to the MQTT broker and on to Home Assistant prior to hitting the next hour.
 This gives Home Assistant's Energy Management component an updated reading just before it computes the next hourly interval of gas usage.
 If interested, the cron entry I use is:
 ```
 45 0-23 * * * /opt/gasmeter/venv_3.8/capture_analyze.sh
 ```